TNEP4/Asteria/readme.md

 - You communicate naturally with the AI orchestrator
 - The AI intelligently coordinates across your productivity tools
 - DeepSearch capabilities provide comprehensive context from both internal systems and the web
+- DeepSearch can directly store valuable insights and discoveries into your systems of record
 - All inputs are synthesized into coherent, actionable insights

 ---